 Hormones hold a lot of sway in the human body.
 And not just in women.
 A drop in the hormone testosterone can spur unsettling symptoms in men.
 Low T-as it's called-has more men seeking testosterone replacement therapy (TRT), despite the risks.

 To many people, grilling signifies summer.
 Favored spoils of the season: steaks, hamburgers, hot dogs, and ribs.
 You may also want to toss some bison on those grates.
 Low in saturated fat and cholesterol, it may be a healthier alternative to other red meats.

 A home should be a haven-a place where you rest and enjoy time with family-a place of safety and security.
 But that isn't always the case.

 Many men may rank heart disease as a top health concern.
-Focused on their tickers, they may ignore or not realize how important bone health is, too.
-Osteoporosis—a disease that weakens and breaks bones—affects upward of 9 million men in the U.S. Even though the condition is more common in women, it may be more harmful in men.
+Focused on their hearts, they may ignore or not realize how important bone health is, too.
+Osteoporosis-a disease that weakens and greatly increases the risk for bone fracture-affects almost 9 million men in the U.S. Even though the condition is more common in women, it may be more harmful in men.